 Cramlington Learning Village is proud to support community sport by offering our facilities for hire outside of school hours.
 As well as being a base for a wide range of local sports clubs to train and play, Cramlington Sporting Club is available for casual use, so that friends and family can enjoy sport and exercise together.
-For enquiries, please visit the school website.
+We also offer gym memberships to adults.
+You can check availability of pitches and courts and make bookings by visiting cramlingtonly.schoolhire.co.uk